 The Board has established an Audit Committee, a Nominating and Corporate Governance Committee and a Compensation Committee.
-For the year ended December 31, 2015, the Board held seven meetings, the Audit Committee held four meetings, the Nominating and Corporate Governance Committee held two meetings and the Compensation Committee held one meeting.
+For the year ended December 31, 2017, the Board held seven meetings, the Audit Committee held five meetings, the Nominating and Corporate Governance Committee held three meetings and the Compensation Committee held one meeting.
 All directors attended at least 75% of the aggregate number of meetings of the Board and of the respective committees on which they served.
 The Company requires each director to make a diligent effort to attend all Board and Committee meetings and encourages directors to attend the annual meeting of Stockholders.
-All of the members of the Board attended the annual meeting of the Stockholders held in June 2015, except for Mr. Savage, who was not a member of the Board at such time.
+Five of the six members of the Board attended the annual meeting of the Stockholders held in June 2017.